John Weinzweig: Canadian League of Composers

 In 1951, John Weinzweig met with fellow composers Harry Somers and Samuel Dolin to discuss the issue of composing professionally in Canada.
-They wished to raise awareness and acceptance of Canadian music, to be listened to and taken seriously, and contacted around a dozen other Canadian composers who shared their desires.
+They wished to raise awareness and acceptance of Canadian music to be listened to and taken seriously, and contacted around a dozen other Canadian composers who shared their desires.
 Within a year they had acquired a federal charter as the Canadian League of Composers (CLC), of which Weinzweig was the first president.
-Though the original members were all from close within Weinzweig's circle, the idea of the CLC was to bring composers together to work for a common cause, not to achieve a uniform national style.
-This mindset was much like that of the Group of Seven 30 years earlier in Canadian art.
+Though the original members were from close within Weinzweig's circle, the idea of the CLC was to bring composers together to work for a common cause, not to achieve a uniform national style.
+The mindset was much like that of the Group of Seven 30 years earlier in Canadian art.

-The first project the CLC took on was to sponsor public concerts featuring new Canadian compositions.
-These concerts featured many different kinds of repertoire, including orchestral works, chamber music and opera, but they lacked the support of many established performing groups.
-Despite this, approximately 30 concerts of exclusively Canadian music occurred between the years of 1951 and 1960.
-The first concert, on May 16, 1951, had a program of entirely Weinzweig's music.
-The concert was jointly held with the Canadian Broadcasting Corporation (CBC) and the Royal Conservatory of Music (RCM) of Toronto, and was given a favourable review by the art critic for The Globe and Mail.
+The CLC's first project was to sponsor public concerts featuring new Canadian compositions.
+These concerts featured a variety of repertoire including orchestral works, chamber music and opera, but they lacked the support of many established performing groups.
+Nevertheless, some 30 concerts of exclusively Canadian music occurred from 1951 to 1960.
+The program of the first concert, on May 16, 1951, consisted entirely of Weinzweig's music.
+The concert, which was jointly held by the Canadian Broadcasting Corporation (CBC) and the Royal Conservatory of Music of Toronto, made an immediate impression, and prompted a lengthy review in the magazine, Canadian Forum.

 They next took on the task of editing an anthology of newly composed piano repertoire.
 This resulted in the accumulation of a small library which housed the scores of many members, and provided the use of these scores to interested conductors and performers.

 In 1960, the CLC organized the International Conference of Composers as part of the Stratford music festival.
 This conference drew composers from 30 different countries, including Krenek, Varèse and Berio.
 After a decade, national membership had grown to around 40 people, including four women, and continued to grow steadily throughout the century.

+Weinzweig championed Canadian contemporary classical music throughout his life.

+Educator
-Work as an educator

-In 1939 Weinzweig was appointed to the music faculty at the Toronto Conservatory of Music where he taught through 1960 with the exception of a leave of absence in 1944.
-In 1952 he joined the faculty of the University of Toronto where he taught until his retirement in 1978.
+Weinzweig's enormously influential career as an educator began in 1939 when he was appointed by Ernest MacMillan to the music faculty at the Toronto Conservatory of Music; he taught through 1960 with the exception of a leave in 1944.
+In 1952, he joined the faculty of the University of Toronto where he taught until his retirement in 1978.
 He continued to teach masterclasses, seminars, and workshops at a number of institutions of higher learning during the 1980s.
-He also taught several students privately during his lifetime.
-His large number of notable students include the following:
+He also taught privately.
+His large number of notable students included: